galenwilkerson/Running-Pace-Regression/README.md

 This is a basic notebook to perform a linear regression on your running data.

-Also, a sample notebook has been included.
+Also, a sample spreadsheet has been included.

 I've done this for myself and am sharing, use at your own risk.